James Anthony Collins

 - Debut April 18, 1931

 - Born March 30, 1904 in Altoona, PA USA

 - Died April 15, 1970 in New Haven, NY USA

-In the minors prior to his major league career, Collins won a Triple Crown in the Three-I League in 1928 with a .388 average, 19 homers and 101 RBI.
-In 1929, he led the International League with 38 home runs and 134 RBI, helping lead the Rochester Red Wings to a 103-win season and the pennant.
+Prior to his big league days, Collins won the Triple Crown in the Three-I League in 1928 with a .388 average, 19 homers and 101 RBI.
+In 1929, he led the International League with 38 home runs and 134 RBI, part of a Rochester Red Wings club that won 103 games and the pennant.
 In the prior couple of seasons, he had played briefly with Rochester after spending the bulk of the year in lower-level clubs.
 In 1930, Collins set the IL RBI record with 180 - this still remains the all-time league record.
 He also hit .376 (leading the league), slugged .684, scored 165, banged out a league-best 234 hits, delivered 40 homers and a league-high 19 triples.

 Sources: The International League: Year-by-Year Statistics by Marshall Wright, 1946 Baseball Guide, 1989 Sporting News Baseball Guide (though any Guide lists past MLPOTY award winners), Great Baseball Feats, Facts & Firsts by David Nemec and Baseball's 25 Greatest Teams by Lowell Reidenbaugh